 What Will The Chemicals Do To My Bath?

 Absolutely nothing!
-In fact, the ingredients of a bath bomb are less harmful than you might find in some bath products.
+In fact, the ingredients of a bath bomb are less harmful than you might find in some bath products as long as you are diligent in sourcing.

-You may, of course, get some discolouration around the bath from the oils and the colourings when drained.
+You may, of course, get some discoloration around the bath from the oils and the colorings when drained.
 Oh and some of your skin I expect.
 And Dirt!

 It will all come off with your normal bathroom cleaning routine.
 It may be as well not to leave the bath uncleaned for a length of time or have multiple bath bomb experiences before cleaning.